-Optional shore power will provide 110-volt AC power to outlets and optional appliances.
+Shore power will provide 110-volt AC power to outlets and optional appliances.
 This option is for use at dockside only, and requires the provided shore power plug.
 All AC power is controlled by a master AC panel in the cabin, with breakers and volt meters.
+Be sure to turn off all breakers on the AC Main panel before connecting to the shore power outlet at the dock.
+(For 240V systems, refer to 240V Section)

-ALWAYS plug in the shore power cord with the main breaker panel switched off, and plug in the vessel end first, then plug into the dock side power to avoid dropping a "hot" cord into the water.
+ALWAYS plug in the shore power cord with the main breaker panel switched off, and plug in the VESSEL END FIRST, then plug into the dock side power to avoid dropping a "hot" cord into the water.
 When disconnecting the shore power, reverse the procedure.
 (Disconnect dockside first.)